Jeffrey Epstein dies of apparent suicide in Manhattan jail

-Billionaire Jeffrey Epstein died of an apparent suicide in a Manhattan jail Saturday morning.
+(WTNH)–Billionaire Jeffrey Epstein,66, died of an apparent suicide in a Manhattan jail Saturday morning.

-According to the New York Times, Epstein hanged himself and was found around 7:30 a.m.
+According to the New York Times, Epstein hanged himself in his cell at the Metropolitan Correctional Center.

+The Federal Bureau of Prisons released a statement saying Epstein was found unresponsive in his cell around 6:30 a.m.

+He was later transported to the hospital for treatment of life-threatening injuries, and was later pronounced dead, according to the FBP statement.

 Epstein was charged last month for sex trafficking girls as young as 14.
 Several photos of these girls were found in his Manhattan mansion.